 What are the best cricket books?

 We can’t tell you what the best cricket books are, but we can tell you some good cricket books.
-Here are three of our favourites, together with a few more that are worth a read.
+We’ll regularly update the selection above.
+If you hover over the box, you can scroll through the list with the left and right arrows.

 Cricket, Lovely Cricket? by Lawrence Booth

-Lawrence Booth writes the weekly cricket email The Spin for The Guardian and you’ll know him from their over-by-over reports as well.
+Lawrence Booth writes the weekly cricket email The Top Spin for The Mail and wrote The Spin for the Guardian before that – you’ll know him from their over-by-over reports as well.

 Booth might be a journalist, but he’s also a cricket fan.
 This isn’t an autobiography, it’s more a collection of funny stories and musings.